 More information: Code of Practice for Mineral Exploration, Appendix 2. www.earthresources.vic.gov.au

-Once our teams have completed low-impact exploration, certain areas of interest may be identified for a drilling program, to help us understand more about the mineral content in the ground below.
-Any drilling we undertake requires us to submit a Work Plan to Earth Resources Regulation.
+Once our teams have completed low-impact exploration, certain areas of interest may be identified for a more thorough drilling program, to help us understand more about the mineral content in the ground below.
+Any such drilling we undertake requires us to submit a Work Plan to Earth Resources Regulation.
 This must be reviewed and approved by a variety of government departments prior to the start of any drilling.
 All Work Plans must include information on the following:

 - heritage and environmental reviews, possible impacts, and relevant mitigations